Fariba-Kamani/online-bank-account-system/TESTING.md

     * Simulate unauthorized access attempts.
     * Tested for user information exposure
   * Expected Outcomes:
-    * Sensitive information is encrypted or secured properly.
+    * Sensitive information cannot be accessed through the code.
     * Unauthorized access attempts are blocked, and proper logging is implemented.
     * User information, including the personal ID number and PIN code, is logged to the terminal only during the creation of a new account: once when giving the user the option to create a new account, and once when the account creation has been successfully completed.
 This allows the user to review the accuracy of their recorded personal details and remember the PIN code needed for future logins.
     * creds.json is .gitignored in the project to prevent private or sensitive information from being exposed on github.